RedTurtle/collective.portlet.mybookmarks/README.rst

 Dependencies
 ============

-This product has been tested on Plone 5.0.x and 5.1.
+This product has been tested on Plone 5.2 and Python 3.

+For Plone 5 on python2, use 2.x versions and "python2" branch on github.

 For Plone < 5, use 1.x versions and "plone4" branch on github.

 Credits
 =======